Tools#

 • supercell (Atoms) – Some ideal repetition of the primitive cell.

-• wrap (bool) – It might happen that the ideal cell boundary cuts through a unit cell whose lattice points lie inside the ideal cell.
+• wrap (Optional[bool]) – It might happen that the ideal cell boundary cuts through a unit cell whose lattice points lie inside the ideal cell.
 If there is a basis, an atom belonging to this unit cell might get wrapped while another is not.
 Then the wrapped atom now belongs to a lattice point outside the P matrix so to say.
 This would result in more lattice points than expected from N_unit = len(ideal)/len(prim).

 Returns: